-Listing with these services seems enticing, as they promise to get your home seen without paying a seller’s agent their traditional fee.
+Listing with these services seems enticing, as they promise to get your home seen without paying a listing agent their traditional fee.
 But are there risks involved?
 Do the risks outweigh the benefits?
 Let’s take a look.

 What is a flat fee MLS listing service?

 The MLS (or Multiple Listing Service) is the database that real estate agents enter all of their listings in, and use when showing buyers homes.
 Popular sites like Redfin and Realtor.com pull their data from the MLS, as well as all the major brokerages like Keller Williams, Remax, and Coldwell Banker.